 Do you have what it takes to become a travel photographer?
 Our team of experts share their tips and advice...

-Getting up at stupid o’clock to catch the perfect sunrise, carrying a camera that’s heavier than four backpacks, skipping meals in the quest for perfect light, and missing out on the travel experience because you’re too busy taking photos, are just a few of the downsides.
+There's much more to becoming a travel photographer than exploring exotic destinations and clicking your shutter.
+Getting up at stupid-o-clock to catch the perfect sunrise, carrying a camera that’s heavier than four backpacks, skipping meals in the quest for perfect light, and missing out on the travel experience because you’re too busy taking photos, are just a few of the downsides.

 Loving travel and having an eye for a great shot are not enough.
 You need patience, both in waiting for (or creating) that perfect shot, and in terms of your career: you’re unlikely to make it overnight.

 You need stamina to cope with hectic schedules and long days; you need a business brain to market your work successfully; you need to be creative and come up with new angles to stand out from the crowd; and you need to have the right equipment.

 The design and advertising industries pay the highest – you could earn thousands if your images are used in a high-profile campaign.
 However, this work is hard to come by and only available to those who’ve already proved themselves.

 Books, magazines, newspapers, calendars, cards and websites all need travel images.
 Having an area of expertise will help you to sell shots.

 The easiest route is to build up a portfolio of travel photography and approach an image library – an organisation that holds thousands of images by hundreds of photographers, which publications can search through.

 Some libraries already have enough travel shots, but the big online stock libraries are always looking for fresh images, and want to offer as much as variety as possible.
 So, if you want to submit to a particular library, check you have a good range of high-quality images that are different from the library’s current selection (and as good as, or better!).
 Libraries will also take a cut of the money you make from selling your images, typically 50%.